violetrollergirl/violetrollergirl.com/resources/for-providers/using-cryptocurrency/off-ramping/index.md

 ### Booking hotel stays and air travel with cryptocurrency

 [When I'm on tour](#tours), I often need to buy airline tickets to travel or make [hotel arrangements]({% link index.html %}#hotel-arrangements) to coordinate an incall.
 This is where [Travala (referral link)]({{ site.data.affiliates.travala }}){:target="_blank"} comes in clutch.
 It works like you'd expect any other flight and hotel booking platform to work, but you can pay directly in cryptocurrency.
-They also have a loyalty proram, so you you can earn extra rewards, and help me do the same if you sign up via my referral link.
+They also have a loyalty program, so you can earn extra rewards, and help me do the same if you sign up via my referral link.

 {:.align-center}
 {% include link-as-button.md anchor_text="Join Travala (via referral)" url=site.data.affiliates.travala target="_blank" %}